 A second phase of modelling has subsequently been undertaken, taking into account increased wastewater flows from the proposed growth within the catchment.
-These modelling results demonstrate the requirement for a tighter ammonia and phosphate permit condition.
-The BOD permit condition should also be tighter42, but this is considered to be within the limits of conventional treatment.
+These modelling results demonstrate the requirement for tighter ammonia and phosphate permit conditions.
+The BOD permit condition should also be tighter (12.4 mg/l), but this is considered to be within the limits of conventional treatment.